-- Employees take stock of their careers up to that point, verify their core values and make an inventory of the skills that they possess.
-They ask questions about the issues faced in creating careers according to their generation, and engage in other activities designed to promote understanding of the importance of independent careers.
-And employees clarify their career visions for the next 5 and 10 years. - Employees receive guidance concerning economic planning and self-discipline as regards their mind and body to increase their understanding of the importance of economic planning and healthy lifestyles in realizing their career visions.
+Employees take stock of their careers, verify their core values, and make an inventory of their skills.
+They ask questions about the issues they face in building their careers and engage in other activities designed to promote an understanding of the importance of independent careers.
+Employees also clarify their career visions for the next five years.
+The seminars also offer employees opportunities to brush up on their knowledge of personal finances and health maintenance, thus supporting the realization of fulfilling life plans.